Soojin-Lee0819/connectionsLab/Week2/README.md

 <img src="images/challenge.png" width="700">

 ### Motivational Quote Slideshow
-1)I started with creating a motivational Quote slideshow

-<Note> Later in the semester, after learning how to use API, I want to put quote API here instead of keeping it as a static quote slides.
+I started with creating a motivational Quote slideshow.
+I found out that there is a <q> tag for quote.
+It wasn't too complicated but after learning how to use API, I want to replace this section with quote API to have a more varieties of quotes and to add an element of surprise.

 To prevent an error, I added a function where if user adds

 3) Along with click